 Internet research.
 Traveller forums like TripAdvisor, the US and UK government advisories and popular Africa travel blogs (like this one!) make it quick and easy to find out what’s happening where.

 Contextualise the headlines.
 High crime rates can taint an entire country, but iconic destinations like Cape Town and the Masai Mara are among the safest places to visit in countries like South Africa and Kenya.
 Take a stroll along Cape Town’s Atlantic promenade one summer’s evening and you’ll see what we mean.

 Be sensible.
 Don’t take photographs at border crossings or of government buildings and adopt a positive attitude when dealing with uniformed authorities.
 Take advantage of on-the-ground information – your hotel concierge and guide are there to help.

 Be respectful.
 Treat places with religious or cultural sensitivities, such as Zanzibar or the Maasai homelands, with the same respect you expect of tourists in your own neighbourhood.
 Avoid taking intrusive photographs of people and dress appropriately in religious settings.
-Appropriate dress for men and woman in these religious regions is clothing that covers the knees, elbows and collarbones.
-For woman with long hair, it's often considered appropriate to tie your hair back or simply tuck it into a hat.
+Appropriate dress for men and women in these religious regions is clothing that covers the knees, elbows and collarbones.
+For women with long hair, it’s often considered appropriate to tie your hair back or simply tuck it into a hat.

 2. Your Health

 Ask a healthcare professional for advice on country-specific inoculations and vaccines.
 For travel to East Africa, you may be required to provide proof of your yellow fever inoculation.
 Vaccinations, or boosters of your childhood vaccines, are highly recommended, especially for typhoid, tetanus, meningitis, hepatitis A and B, and rabies.
 Don’t leave these to the last minute as some vaccines can make you feel unwell for a day or two and some destinations require the vaccination several weeks before travel.